nelsonRoberts1968/password-generator/README.md

 # password-generator

-## Crating a passord generator with below criteria
+## Creating a password generator with below criteria
 GIVEN I need a new, secure password\
 WHEN I click the button to generate a password\
 THEN I am presented with a series of prompts for password criteria\